unm-digital-futures/digital-history-review/docs/map-critiques/example.md

 This simplistic markdown page shows how to link to images in your markdown files.

 ## IMAGES
-The syntax for displaying an image from your markdown file is like (copy the punctuation exactly):
+The syntax for displaying an image from your markdown file is as follows:
 ```
 ![ALT-TEXT](URL "HOVER-TEXT")
 ```
 You need to replace ALT-TEXT, URL, and HOVER-TEXT for each of your images.

-The `URL` is most important; it specifies the location of your image.
+The `URL` is most important; it specifies the virtual location of your image.
 This is called the image `path`.
-In this case, we want to specify our `images` folder, because that's where we're uploading all the images.
+In this case, we want to specify our `images` folder, because that's where we're uploading all our images.

-`ALT-TEXT` is text that will appear if your image cannot be found (usually because there's a typo in the location of the image)
+`ALT-TEXT` is text that will appear if your image cannot be found (usually because there's a typo in the image path)

 `HOVER-TEXT` is text that will appear when you hover the cursor over the image.